Hardin County Vehicle Impound Guide

 Required Documents

-• Payment for fees: You will need to pay all towing and storage fees before the impound lot will release your vehicle.
+• Payment for fees: Be prepared to pay all towing and storage fees.
+Contact the impound lot ahead of time to confirm their accepted payment methods.

 If You Don't Have a Valid License

-• Have a licensed friend or family member retrieve it: Ask a friend or family member with a valid driver's license to pick up the vehicle for you.
+• Have a licensed friend or family member retrieve it: A licensed individual can retrieve the vehicle on your behalf.

 • They need: